 - 1¼ lb calves liver (be sure to use calves or veal liver, not mature beef liver), thinly sliced

 - ½ to 1 cup of flour, seasoned with

 - Salt, pepper, paprika, dry mustard to taste

 - 3 teaspoons bacon fat

 - 2 yellow onions, sliced thin

 1 Dredge the calves liver in seasoned flour.
 Set aside.

-2 Heat a large cast iron skillet on medium high heat.
+2 Sauté the onions: Heat a large cast iron skillet on medium high heat.
 Add a teaspoon of bacon fat.
 Sauté the onions until translucent, a couple of minutes.
 Remove onions from pan with a slotted spoon.
-Set aside onto a serving dish.
+Set aside onto a serving dish

-3 Add a couple more teaspoons of bacon fat to the skillet.
+3 Fry the liver slices: Add a couple more teaspoons of bacon fat to the skillet.
 Add the calves liver slices, working in batches.
 Fry until browned on both sides.